 A New Multilateralism for Shared Prosperity: Geneva Principles for a Global Green New Deal

-This report, A New Multilateralism for Shared Prosperity, synthesizes those efforts and advances a set of “Geneva Principles for a Global Green New Deal’ that can form the foundations for a new multilateral trade and investment regime that has shared prosperity and sustainable development as its core goals.
-The report will be launched in Washington DC on April 12 alongside the spring World Bank and International Monetary Fund meetings, and will feature presentations by Nobel Prize Winner Joseph E. Stiglitz, Maria Fernanda Espinosa, President of the United Nations General Assembly, and Mia Amor Mottley, Prime Minister of Barbados.Read the Report
+The report, A New Multilateralism for Shared Prosperity, synthesizes those efforts and advances a set of “Geneva Principles for a Global Green New Deal’ that can form the foundations for a new multilateral trade and investment regime that has shared prosperity and sustainable development as its core goals.
+The report was launched in Washington, D.C. on April 12, 2019 alongside the World Bank Group and International Monetary Fund Spring meetings, and featured presentations by Nobel Prize Winner Joseph E. Stiglitz, Maria Fernanda Espinosa, President of the United Nations General Assembly and Mia Amor Mottley, Prime Minister of Barbados.Read the Report